belgianmobileid/doc/directIntegration/authentication.md

   </tbody>
 </table>

-<u><b>Token Request</b></u> - if the request fails the Token Endpoint responds with an HTTP 400 (Bad Request) status code and includes the parameters in the entity-body of the HTTP response using the "application/json" media type.
+<u><i>Token Request</i></u> - if the request fails the Token Endpoint responds with an HTTP 400 (Bad Request) status code and includes the parameters in the entity-body of the HTTP response using the "application/json" media type.

 For example: